 And while zero-waste Christmas grocery shopping seems like a challenge, food-waste campaigner Tom Hunt insists this period of time allows him to be creative and learn new habits.

 “You’re limited because you have to plan a bit more.
 But, then your options improve.
 It forces you to seek out the better producers – at a farmers market, via vegetable box schemes or health food shops,” he says.

 “You start connecting with the people who are growing your food and become part of a community, which is what Christmas is all about.”

 Packaging is one of the biggest problems when it comes to food waste.
 Try to buy loose fruit and vegetables where possible.
 Zero-waste lifestyle guru Kate Arnell also takes tins to the butchers to fill them with meat.

 Food box schemes often use less packaging and are usually open to requests to take back boxes.
-You could even give wonky veg a try by ordering from Oddbox.
-It sells produce 30 per cent cheaper because it’s not perfect.

 There’s also a growing number of ‘bulk buy’ shops across the UK where you can take your own refillable containers, from The Zero Waste Shop in Totnes to Bulk Market in Hackney.
 In fact, we’ve even tracked down the best plastic-free shops in London according to your neighbourhood.
 You are very welcome.

 Zero-waste Christmas cooking